anshumansp/anshumansp/README.md

 ###### 🚀 Full-Stack Developer | Anshuman Parmar

 Hi there!
 I'm a full-stack developer with a passion for building innovative and user-friendly web applications.
-I have experience with a wide range of technologies, including:
+I have experience with a wide range of technologies, that you can see below.

+###### 🔭 Skills

 * Frontend: React, TypeScript, HTML, CSS, JavaScript
 * Backend: Node.js, Express